How to Copy records from one local file to another in Connexion client

 What to do

-First try a Compact/Repair on the file (File > Local File Manager > Compact/Repair) and try to open the record or records again.
-If they open, you're done.
-If they still won't open, then:
+First, try a Compact/Repair on the file (File > Local File Manager > Compact/Repair) and try to open the record or records again.
+If they still won't open, then either:

-- Do you need any of the records in the file?
-If no, delete and recreate the file (File > Local File Manager, create new and delete old).
+- Delete and recreate the file (File > Local File Manager, create new and delete old).

-- If yes, I need some of the records, we'll copy them to a new file.
+- Copy the records to a new file.
 To do this:

 - Create a new file (File > Local File Manager > Create).